billstclair/elm-chat-server/README.md

 # elm-chat-server

-An example of using [elm-websocket-framework](http://package.elm-lang.org/packages/billstclair/elm-websocket-framework/latest).
+An example of using [elm-websocket-framework](http://package.elm-lang.org/packages/billstclair/elm-websocket-framework/latest) and [elm-websocket-framework-server](http://package.elm-lang.org/packages/billstclair/elm-websocket-framework-server/latest).

 The client is implemented by [src/ChatClient.elm](src/ChatClient.elm).
 You can run it in `elm-reactor` by clicking that link.
 To start `elm-reactor`: